shaniyu/MAGit-WebApp/README.md

 - Open your browser (currently supported on chrome) and navigate to: http://localhost:8080/magit

-- To start using Magit by loading an existing repository (rather than creating an empty repository), you can use the example xml file [a exampleRepository.xml]()
+- To start using Magit by loading an existing repository (rather than creating an empty repository), you can use the example xml file [exampleRepository.xml](https://github.com/shaniyu/MAGit-WebApp/blob/master/exampleRepository.xml)

 ---